My Advice

 Choose symbolic acts judiciously.
 Customs from religious, cultural, or ethnic traditions can be a welcome part of a ceremony.
 Some couples light unity candles or exchange roses, while others engage in broom jumping or coin presentation rituals.
 Limit such acts to two at most.

 Don't forget the conclusion.
 The officiant's pronouncement "By the power conferred upon me by the state of ___" is a legal requirement.
-Afterward, share a kiss and stop into your new roles as a married couple.
+Afterward, share a kiss and step into your new roles as a married couple.

 As always, if you have any specific questions, please do not hesitate to contact me.